-Active duty military servicemembers domiciled outside of California, may claim an adjustment for active duty military pay.
+Active duty military servicemembers domiciled outside of California may claim an adjustment for active duty military pay.

-To claim the adjustment, write "MPA" to the left of column A or include it according to your software's instructions and enter only the amount of your active duty military pay in column B. Exclude this amount from column E.
+To claim the adjustment, write "MPA" to the left of column A or include it according to your software's instructions and enter only the amount of your active duty military pay on line 1a, column B. Exclude this amount from column E.